Kendall Langford

-Kendall Arkel Langford (born January 27, 1986) is a former American football defensive end.
-He played college football at Hampton, and was drafted by the Dolphins in the third round of the 2008 NFL Draft.
-He has also played for the St. Louis Rams, Indianapolis Colts, New Orleans Saints, and Houston Texans.
+Kendall Arkel Langford (born January 27, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Hampton Pirates, and was selected by the Miami Dolphins in the third round of the 2008 NFL draft.
+He also played for the St. Louis Rams, Indianapolis Colts, New Orleans Saints, and Houston Texans.

-Early years
+Early life

 Langford attended and played high school football at Petersburg (Va.)
 High School.
 He was earned First-team All-District honors as a junior in 2002, as well as First-team All-District, Second-team All-Metro, and Second-team All-Region honors as a senior.